Attempted exclusion of Egon Kisch from Australia: Leap into history

 On 12 November 1934, large groups of Kisch supporters gathered in Melbourne and the Strathaird was surrounded by boatloads of Kisch well-wishers.
 The International Labor Defense (another Münzenberg Trust front) engaged Melbourne barrister Joan Rosanove, who, with a group of Kisch supporters, went aboard the Strathaird and initiated a habeas corpus action.

 The Melbourne court hearing the action delayed any immediate decision on Kisch, leaving him in custody aboard the Strathaird as it departed the city.

-On 13 November, Kisch defied Australian authorities when he jumped over five metres from the deck of the Strathaird onto Melbourne's Station Pier, breaking his right leg.
+On 13 November, Kisch, having learned that the Australian laws to deny him entry changed if he effected entry, jumped over five metres from the deck of the Strathaird onto Melbourne's Station Pier, breaking his right leg, but having entered Australia.
 The Victoria Police quickly took charge of Kisch and carried him back on board the Strathaird.

 The next day, the issue rose to national prominence when Labor MP for the Division of Batman, Frank Brennan rose in the Australian House of Representatives to accuse the Lyons government of cowardice.
 He asked why Kisch's right to speak in Australia was being restricted just because the Lyons administration disagreed with him.

 In response, Attorney-General Robert Menzies stated that every civilized country had the right to determine who should or should not be allowed in, and that, since Kisch was a revolutionary and since revolution involved violence, he was not to be permitted entry.